RussianMartabak/laravel-crud-practice/README.md

-# Laravel Assignment 1
+# Laravel CRUD Practice
-A practice with routing, view, controller and using blade for templating in Laravel
+A practice with routing, view, controller and using blade for templating in Laravel and making a simple CRUD app using Laravel